HHS/ACF-pir-data/PIR_Pipeline/README.md

     - `pir-ingest --now` to immediately ingest all files in the `PIR\PIR_data_repository\Raw` folder.
     - `pir-ingest --now --files <path-to-file-1>...<path-to-file-n>` to immediately ingest only the files listed.
 5. To verify that ingestion succeeded:
+    - `pir-status --ingestion`
-    - Query pir_logs schema e.g.:
+    - Query pir_logs schema directly e.g.:
         ```
         SELECT *
         FROM pir_logs.pir_ingestion_logs